nilaisr/MCV_CNN_framework/README.md

 |          | SqueezeNet <br> Preprocessing | 3.8286      | 0.0983     | 0.0962     |
 | KITTI    | VGG-16    | 3.654      | 0.0876     | 0.0876     |
 |          | VGG-16 <br> Preprocessing | 3.746      | 0.0934     | 0.0934     |

-## How to run it
-`python3 main.py --config_file config/configFile.yml --exp_name experiment`

-Specifying the configuration file wanted and an experiment name for the results folder.